AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Display *selection*`
   Displays the selection (or by default the name under the cursor) in the data window.
-The value will be automatically refreshed each time the process state changes (e.g after a step or a next command).
-To freeze the display in the canvas, you can either click on the corresponding icon in the data window, or use the contextual menu for the specific item (see :ref:`The_Data_Window` for more information).
+GPS automatically refreshes this value each time the process state changes (e.g after a step or a next command).
+To freeze the display in the canvas, either click on the corresponding icon in the data window, or use the contextual menu for the specific item (see :ref:`The_Data_Window` for more information).

 :menuselection:`Debug --> Print *selection*.all`